 That negative bias was, at one time, a needed means of survival.

 How to protect yourself from the negativity in your life

 After all, if we were paying attention to what could go wrong, we would be less likely to get eaten by something bigger, faster, or stronger.

 Where does this negativity live?

 Not only do we still recognize and focus more on negative events, so do the surrounding people.
 Negativity surrounds us in many forms.

 It could be the breaking news about a tragic event scrolling across the television, co-workers complaining about a project, or even the guy with road rage ruining your morning drive.
 Negativity is everywhere.
 However, there’s good news!
 Positivity is everywhere too.
 You just may need to look harder to find it.

 Here are 5 ways to defend yourself against negativity:

-Remember that there is both positive and negative around us at any given moment and we can decide which we chose!
+Remember that there is both positive and negative around us, and we can decide which we chose!
 Want more positivity reminders.
-Join facebook group: Fill Your BAG Happy to continue defending against negativity!
+Join the Facebook group: Fill Your BAG Happy to continue defending against negativity!